PaulineRoca/AIP2016/Info-2/EXERCICES-2/python-exercices-02.md

 todec8bits("01010101")
 ```

-Another solution demonstrating several new Pythonic constructions that we have not seen yet:
+And another solution which demonstrates several Pythonic constructions that we have not seen yet:

 ```python
 pow2 = [2 ** n for n in range(7, -1, -1)]